pursuit-curriculum/unit-front-end-web-development/command-line-crud-application/readme.md

 ## Getting started

 With coding, there is always a temptation to jump into coding and solve whatever comes along.
 However, it's essential to take a few steps back.
-When you code without a plan, you can create features that no one asked for, make your code too complex, wholly misunderstand what you are building, or try to build something impossible within the time and technology time constraints.
+When you code without a plan, you can create features that no one asked for, make your code too complex, wholly misunderstand what you are building, or try to build something impossible within the time and technology constraints.

 Building an app that lets users look for animals in NYC can conjure a lot of cool features.
-The list uses a particular pattern that usually starts with `A user can` - writing out features this way can be helpful because a non-technical person can understand what the feature should do.
-A technical person can understand what functionality they need to build.
+The list uses a particular pattern that usually starts with `A user can` - writing out features this way can be helpful because a non-technical person can understand what the feature should do and a technical person can understand what functionality they need to build.

 - A user can add a map location where the animal was seen.
 - A user can see a list of animals.